sindresorhus/got/readme.md

 Defines how the property `allItems` in [`pagination.paginate`](#pagination.paginate), [`pagination.filter`](#pagination.filter) and [`pagination.shouldContinue`](#pagination.shouldContinue) is managed.

-By default, the property `allItems` is always an empty array.

 When set to `false`, the `allItems` parameter is always an empty array.
 If `true`, it can hugely increase memory usage when working with a large dataset.